 Who is eligible?

-Students who successfully complete all courses in the first two semesters of the paralegal program are eligible for a practicum placement.
+Students who successfully complete all other courses in the other paralegal program are eligible for a practicum placement.

 What is the structure/timing?

-Approximately one half of the students will be on their practicum placement for the first 3 weeks of the spring semester and the second half will be on placement for the last 3 weeks of the spring semester.
+Approximately one half of the students will be on their practicum placement for the first 3 weeks of the May-June period and the second half will be on placement for the next 3 weeks of the period.

 Why two groups?